M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 ### Project Structure

+The `src` folder contains all distribution files.

-All distribution files are contained in the `src` folder.
-The `tests` folder contains the scripts used to verify the matchers work as designed (using the matchers themselves!).
+The `tests` folder contains the Jest scripts used to verify the matchers work as designed.

-`core` contains the functions that `matchers` use.

-`setup` contains the scripts that install the matchers into the Jest runtime. `package.json` references these in entry points.

 ```
 ├── src